exakat/exakat/docs/Development.rst

 * Filter : Docs for Filter

+* FollowAlias : Follow the tracks of the current variable.

 * FollowCalls : Follow calls of the argument of a function to another function. foo($a, $b) { goo($b); } : the call to $b may be followed to goo(), while no calls may be followed by $a.

 * FollowExpression : Docs for FollowExpression

 * FollowParAs : Follow links while skipping parenthesis, assignations, ternary and coalese operators, as they do not provide any meaning there.
 This step was initially called 'Follow Parenthesis Assignations'.
 The links provided are followed as long as they match the provided ones in argument, or the 4 atoms mentioned previously.
 Ternary and Coalesce are followed in all their branches.

+* FollowAlias : Find all variables that are using this current one as assignement.

 * FullcodeInside : Docs for FullcodeInside